 A business owner’s policy offers wide-ranging protection for a home-based business, but it doesn’t provide coverage for all risks.
 Business owners should also consider:

-Professional liability insurance: Also known as errors and omissions insurance, this policy covers legal fees of lawsuits related to your work performance.
+Professional liability insurance: Also known as errors and omissions insurance (E&O), this policy covers legal costs of lawsuits related to your work performance.

 General liability insurance: General liability insurance can pay legal expenses related to customer property damage and injury, along with advertising injuries such as slander.